Notting Hill in west London is one of the capital's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.

 Things to do in Notting Hill

-Find more than 12,000 items that chart the evolution of consumer culture at The Museum of Brands, one of London's quirkier museums.
-Notting Hill is also a fantastic place to find small, independent art galleries such as Graffik – a gallery dedicated to urban art.
+Find more than 12,000 original items that chart the evolution of consumer culture at the Museum of Brands, one of London's best unusual museums.
+Notting Hill is also a fantastic place to find small, independent art spaces such as Graffik Gallery, dedicated to urban art.

-To see the latest movie releases in luxurious surrounds, The Electric Cinema on Portobello Road is well known for providing a comfy movie-going experience due to the plush sofas, footstools, side tables, and bar service provided.
+To see the latest movie releases in luxurious surroundings, the Electric Cinema on Portobello Road is well known for providing a comfy movie-going experience thanks to the plush sofas, footstools, side tables and bar service provided.

-As well as the impressive Notting Hill market days along Portobello Road, there are many more Notting Hill shopping opportunities to enjoy.
-Spend time browsing in Daylesford Organic for wholesome goods, or in The Hummingbird Bakery for delicious cakes; find your next great read at the Notting Hill Bookshop; and stock up on top cosmetic products and treatments at Space NK Apothecary.
+As well as the hundreds of market stalls at Portobello Market, Notting Hill has even more shopping opportunities to enjoy.
+Spend time browsing in Daylesford Organic for wholesome goods or in The Hummingbird Bakery for delicious cakes.

 Restaurants in Notting Hill

-Notting Hill is a hub for fashionable places to eat and drink.
-The Notting Hill restaurant scene includes a number of varied options.
+Notting Hill is a hub for fashionable places to eat in London.
+The Notting Hill restaurant scene has a variety of options for every taste.

-For more exotic flavours, head to the buzzing pan-Asian tapas restaurant, E&O. Stop off at Valentina for a spot of artisan charcuterie, or book a table at Essenza for a hearty Italian meal.
+For more international flavours, head to the buzzing pan-Asian tapas restaurant, E&O. Stop at Valentina Fine Foods for a spot of artisan charcuterie or book a table at Essenza for a hearty Italian meal.

-Grab a plate of seasonal brunch at Bumpkin, and don't forget to seek out The Electric Diner for doughnuts and coffee.
-Farm Girl and Biscuiteers are also worth a visit for their delicious, Instagram-famous lattes, cakes and cool interiors.
+Seek out Electric Diner for doughnuts and coffee.
+Farm Girl and Biscuiteers are worth a visit for their delicious Instagram-famous lattes, cakes and cool interiors.

 Bars, pubs and clubs in Notting Hill

-Uncover some of the Notting Hill bars and pubs and discover more of that famous London diversity.
-For a quiet pint in Notting Hill, head to traditional pubs such as the Hillgate, The Cow the Ladbroke Arms and the Cock and Bottle.
-The Elgin pub is also a popular pub which hosts a diverse mix of live music throughout the week.
+Uncover some of the best London bars and pubs around Notting Hill.
+For a quiet pint in the area, head to traditional pubs such as The Hillgate, The Cow, The Ladbroke Arms and the Cock & Bottle.
+The Elgin is also a popular pub which puts on a diverse mix of live music throughout the week.

 If you're searching for something more glamorous, sashay your way to Beach Blanket Babylon, where you'll find some seriously tasty cocktails.
-At Trailer Happiness you'll find a retro Californian hideaway, and for the best Notting Hill club, get down to Notting Hill Arts Club
+At Trailer Happiness, head down the stairs to discover a retro Californian hideaway.
+For the best Notting Hill club, get down at Notting Hill Arts Club.

 Accommodation in Notting Hill